gildasmorvan/similar2logo/README.md

 In the main class, the simulation model is created and the HTML runner is launched and configured.
 Here, only the turtles are displayed.

-Finally, the probe `LogoRealTimeMatcher` is added to the runner to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `RealTimeMatcherProbe` is added to the runner to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 The `main` method contains the following code:

 ```
 		// Creation of the runner
-		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		Similar2LogoWebRunner runner = new Similar2LogoWebRunner( );
 		// Creation of the model
 		AbstractLogoSimulationModel model = new PassiveTurtleSimulationModel( new PassiveTurtleSimulationParameters() );
 		// Configuration of the runner